 TFTP stands for Trivial File Transfer Protocol.
 TFTP uses UDP, not TCP for transferring of files (like FTP does).
 Because it uses UDP and UDP is connectionless, TFTP file transfers are not meant for networks with a lot of latency, like the Internet.
 However, because UDP doesn’t use any kind of acknowledgements, it is also faster than TCP.

 You can make a Cisco router a TFTP server and copy files from other routers to that router.
 However, storing your backups on a router isn’t the best idea.
-You really want your Cisco device backups on a PC or server that can be backed up to tape.
+You really want your Cisco device backups on a PC or server that can be backed up to tape, ensuring a more effective CISCO router configuration backup.
 So, let’s find out how to obtain a Windows TFTP server.

 You can download a Windows TFTP server for free, from a variety of sources.
 Here are a couple of my favorites: